 Dave Jensen writes the popular "Tooling Up" column for monthly career tips and techniques on the AAAS Science Careers website.
-In addition to his work for the AAAS, his monthly column "Managing Your Career" has been visible in biotech industry trade journals for twenty years.
+In addition to his work for the AAAS, his monthly column "Managing Your Career" has been visible in biotech industry trade journals for nearly twenty years.
 His column ran for twelve years in BioPharm and is now in each issue of Contract Pharma where he is Contributing Editor.

 I work for Synopsys, Inc., a world leader in providing software, intellectual property, and design services for semiconductor design, verification, and manufacturing.
 I am currently a Senior Design Consultant, using my knowledge of my company's software to help semiconductor companies solve their design challenges on a contract basis.
 I've been with my company for nine years, although there was one short gap in in my employment after a corporate merger.
 This position represents a significant career change for me, as my previous experience includes six years teaching chemical engineering and four years serving as a chemical process engineer in a major nickel/copper metal refinery.

 I began my academic studies at the Colorado School of Mines, earning B.S. degrees in both chemistry and extractive metallurgical engineering.
 After a stint at the nickel plant I returned to school, getting a Master's in chemical engineering from Lamar University.
 I then continued on to the University of Texas for my doctorate, which was earned under the direction of Keith Johnston.
 A one-year post-doc with Joe DeSimone at UNC-Chapel Hill preceded my faculty appointment at the University of Toledo.
 I was previously licensed as a Registered Professional Engineer, but have allowed my license to expire.